-At Ark Oval we pride ourselves in offering a Free Nursery which adheres to the school’s policies of Teaching & Learning, Assessment and Enrichment.
-We have high expectation for our nursery children and an embedded commitment to their learning experience embodying our SPIRIT values.
+At Ark Oval, we pride ourselves in offering a Free Nursery which adheres to the school’s policies of Teaching & Learning, Assessment and Enrichment.
+We have high expectation for our nursery children and an embedded commitment to their learning experience embodying our School Values.

 How Ark Oval helps

 When children arrive at nursery, they are encouraged to hang up their things and say Goodbye.
 They then find their name on the Apple Tree and join us on the carpet for singing before we start the session.